Minecraft Gamerules Guide - All Game Rules Explained

 | No longer lose items | /gamerule keepInventory true |

-These parameters shape the world around you: weather, time passage, fire behavior, and natural elements.
+These settings shape the world around you: weather, passage of time, behavior of fire and natural elements.

 randomTickSpeed